tk0987/Neuron-APP/README.md

 # neuron-ML-tool
 ML tool for various tasks - to be continued

-the goal is to script, not compile and have good results. along with to learn something new
+the goal is to script, not compile and still have good results + inference. along with to learn something new

 # PROJECT DESCRIPTION